aphan54/NS_build/README.md

 ---

 Start by targeting a 900 m²+ block in St Leonards, Artarmon, Lane Cove, Lindfield, or Roseville, and verify zoning and Metro proximity with the council.
-The data samples show how estimates were derived—let me know if you need more details!
+The data samples show both ranges and averages—let me know if you need more details!